daqhris/MissionEnrollment2024/README.md

 **Mission Enrollment** provides a streamlined, one-page application for people to enroll in advance of the _Zinneke Rescue Mission_.

-1. User connects their Ethereum wallet
+1. User connects their Ethereum wallet and verifies their identity (ENS).
-2. User verifies their identity using Ethereum address or ENS name
-3. Application fetches and displays relevant POAPs
+2. The application fetches and displays relevant POAPs.
-4. User selects desired L2 network for attestation (Base or Optimism)
+3. User selects the desired L2 network (Base or Optimism) for attestation creation using EAS.
-5. On-chain attestation is created using EAS

 ## API Routes

 - `/api/fetchPoaps`: Fetches POAPs for a given Ethereum address or ENS name

+## Smart Contracts

+`POAPVerification.sol`: Integrates with the POAP protocol for verifying real-life event attendance.

+`AttestationService.sol`: This contract implements on-chain attestation using the Ethereum Attestation Service (EAS).
+It features role-based access control, with specific roles for attestation creators and administrators.
+The contract uses a custom schema for mission enrollment attestations, which includes the user's address, token ID, timestamp, and attester's address.

 ## Smart Contract Functions

-The app utilizes the following smart contracts:

-1. `POAPVerification.sol`: Integrates with the POAP protocol for verifying real-life event attendance.
-2. `AttestationService.sol`: Handles the creation of attestation schemas and the issuance of attestations using the Ethereum Attestation Service.
-3. `createMissionEnrollmentSchema()`: Creates the schema for mission enrollment attestations
+1. `createMissionEnrollmentSchema()`: Creates the schema for mission enrollment attestations
-4. `createMissionEnrollmentAttestation(address recipient, uint256 tokenId)`: Creates an attestation for a user
+2. `createMissionEnrollmentAttestation(address recipient, uint256 tokenId)`: Creates an attestation for a user
-5. `verifyAttestation(bytes32 attestationId)`: Verifies the validity of an attestation
+3. `verifyAttestation(bytes32 attestationId)`: Verifies the validity of an attestation

+## Frontend Components

+- `IdentityVerification.tsx`: This component handles user identity verification by validating Ethereum addresses.
+It ensures that users are properly authenticated before proceeding with attestations.
+- `OnchainAttestation.tsx`: This component manages the creation of on-chain attestations, supporting both Base and Optimism L2 rollups.
+It integrates with the user's wallet using wagmi hooks and encodes POAP data for attestation.

 ## ETHGlobal Brussels 2024